 Our typical sales cycle begins with one or more product and technical presentations about C3 AI, leading to a mapping of our capabilities to customer use cases.
 This frequently leads to a paid trial that lasts from eight to 16 weeks.
 During that period, we deploy a production-level application that is representative of our customer's Enterprise AI and digital transformation requirements.
 After completing a successful trial, our customers will frequently license one or more C3 AI Applications.
-Either concurrent with or subsequent to licensing C3 AI Applications, some of our customers will license additional C3 AI Applications and/ or additional C3 AI Application Platform.
-Over time, our customers tend to purchase additional C3 AI Applications and/ or additional C3 AI Application Platform developer seats and incur ongoing and increasing runtime fees as their usage scales.
+Either concurrent with or subsequent to licensing C3 AI Applications, some of our customers will license additional C3 AI Applications or the C3 AI Application Platform.
+Over time, our customers tend to purchase additional C3 AI Application Platform developer seats and incur ongoing and increasing runtime fees as their usage scales.